dxogrp/blvpy/docs/troubleshooting.md

 ## Nonlinear cone residuals are unexpectedly large

-Exponential- and 3D power-cone residual distances are numerical projection estimates.
+Exponential- and 3D power-cone residual distances are numerical estimates.
 Scale a cone triple to a moderate common magnitude and, when an equivalent formulation permits it, avoid extreme ratios between its components.
-BLVPY removes a shared power-of-two scale exactly.
-Estimates near solver resolution are retried or replaced by a conservative upper bound rather than reported as zero.
+BLVPY attempts an exact shared power-of-two normalization.
+Uncertain solver results may be retried or replaced by a conservative upper bound rather than reported as zero.

-If BLVPY cannot obtain a validated projection, it reports the distance to the cone's zero element as a conservative upper bound.
+If BLVPY cannot obtain a usable positive estimate, it reports the distance to the cone's zero element as a conservative upper bound.
 This fail-closed result can cause an otherwise acceptable iterate to fail its residual check.
 See {ref}`nonlinear-cone-distance-estimates` for the numerical contract.

 ## Diagnostics fail